 This article provides a high-level overview of the elements of an effective project planning guide; however, the project manager will need to tailor the specifics to his or her own organization.
 Various resources are available to help professionals develop a project planning guide, from books and articles on online training.

 Project planning is one of the core components of successful project management, and this topic is covered extensively in the 100% online project management courses offered by Villanova University.
-Villanova uses a unique video-based e-learning platform to offer its Master Certificates in IS/IT Project Management and Applied Project Management.
+Villanova uses a unique video-based e-learning platform to offer its Certificate in Applied Project Management.
 Professionals will gain the skills and knowledge required for effective project planning while preparing for the PMP® or CAPM® certification that is the hallmark of a qualified project manager.